 She tried the Kebab shop first.
-They had an area around the back for the bins with a small smoking area for the staff, made up of white plastic lawn furniture and a tatty awning.
+They had a space around the back for the bins with a small smoking area for the staff, made up of white plastic lawn furniture and a tatty awning.

-Swearing internally, she called out George's name in a low voice, trying not to attract the attention of the staff inside.
+Swearing internally, she called out George’s name in a low voice, trying not to attract the attention of the staff inside.
 Nothing.
 Of course there was no reply.
 She knew cats.
-They didn't come for anyone, let alone a stranger.
-But she'd accepted the job.
+They didn’t come for anyone, least of all a stranger.
+But she’d accepted the job.
 Rez-Q Me was ticking away in her belt pocket, counting up how much time it was taking her to complete the mission, how far she had to travel to do it.
 Gathering stats for its mysterious algorithms.